wickwirew/PureSQL/README.md

 ```

 ### Input and Output Types
-Otter will, if needed, generate types for the inputs and outputs.
+PureSQL will, if needed, generate types for the inputs and outputs.
 If a type is a single primitive it will be mapped to the Swift equivalent.
 ```sql
 -- Will return the User struct
 fetchUsers: